-TCS brought an ambitious scale of operations to AIIMS.
-TCS brought in management graduates and software professionals - four of them stood out - H.S.
-Shenoy, Srihari, Shashi Kant Dixit and Colonel Sanjay Kapoor.
+- 26. The TCS brought an ambitious scale of operations to AIIMS.
+TCS brought in management graduates and software professionals - 4 of them stood out, H.S.Shenoy, Srihari, Shashikant Dixit and Colonel Sanjay Kapoor.
 Assisting them were a large number of young professionals who stood out by their dedication.
 The focus was on changes in management practices.
-The TCS teams met almost on a daily basis to firm up the systemic changes that they sought to incorporate.

-By the end of May 2015, we could identify a road map for collaboration under a CSR project that comprised the following: AIIMS OPD transformation including deployment of manpower and equipment. implementation of ERP solutions in AIIMS and development of Electronic Medical Records.
-The phase I of the AIIMS-TCS MOU was presented to Health Minister and MOS (IC) Power.
+The TCS teams met me almost on a daily basis to firm up the systemic changes that they sought to incorporate. - 27.
+By end May 2015, we could identify a roadmap for collaboration under a CSR project that comprised the following AIIMS OPD Transformation including deployment of manpower and equipment, Implementation of ERP solutions in AIIMS and development of Electronic Medical Records.
+The phase I of the AIIMS TCS MOU was presented to Health Minister and MOS (IC) Power. - 28.
 The TCS film on the state of affairs in AIIMS OPD reflected the realistic side of AIIMS.
-I saw the film and said.
-"The film presents a very negative side of AIIMS, and needs moderation.
-It can't look this bad."
-The film showed people who were lost, looking for help to reach the destination, the absence of signage, making the patient journey complicated, crowding at every point - blood collection centres, registration counters, elevator lobbies, stairs - a state of chaos all over the OPD areas.
-The TCS model was very innovative and interesting.

-Both the Health Minister and the MOS (IC) Power were willing to support the proposal presented by Girish Krishna Moorthy.
-The proposal envisaged the creation of a patient registration centre, waiting hall, creation of additional patient waiting spaces, and patient care coordinators.
-AIIMS was to provide the security personnel and data entry operators for the enlarged registration counters.
-It was a manpower-intensive model as with all health systems projects.
+I saw the film and said "the film presents a very negative side of AIIMS, and needs moderation.
+It cant look this bad."
+That was how difficult reality was, even on film.
+The film showed people who were lost, looking for help to reach the destination, the absence of signages making the patient journey complicated, crowding at every counter crowding at blood collection centers, crowding at registration counters, crowding on the elevator lobbies, crowding on the stairs a state of chaos all over the OPD areas.
+The TCS model was very innovative and interesting. - 29.
+Both the Health Minister and the MOS (IC) Power were willing to support the proposal presented by Girish Krishnamoorthy.
+The proposal envisaged the creation of a patient registration center, waiting hall, creation of additional patient waiting spaces, patient care coordinators.
+AIIMS was to provide the Security personnel and Data Entry Operators for the enlarged registration counters.
+It was a manpower intensive model as with all Health Systems projects.
 The TCS model was to be explained to all the stakeholders in the AIIMS value chain through a series of orientation meetings.
-These meetings were organized in the early morning hours at 7.30 am so that all stakeholders would attend to OPD from 9 am.
+These meetings were organized in the early morning hours at 730 am so that all stake-holders would attend to OPD from 9 am.
 The Director and I attended almost all the meetings.
 In-house discussions were encouraged so that process changes could be best identified for introduction.
-Girish Krishna Moorthy showed tremendous enthusiasm for the collaboration and worked in mission mode.
-He stationed himself in Delhi and brought a committed work ethic marked by 7.30 am meetings and 100-hour work-weeks.
+Girish Krishnamoorthy showed tremendous enthusiasm for the collaboration and worked in mission mode.
+He stationed himself in Delhi and brought a committed work ethic marked by 730 am meetings and 100-hour work weeks.
 The AIIMS-TCS MOU was duly approved by the Governing Body of AIIMS.
-Girish Krishna Moorthy and I signed the MOU in the presence of Prof. Misra in May 2015.
-This was a major step forward for AIIMS bringing in a major corporate giant with highly professional work ethic in to our system driven by immense empathy for the well-being of the poorest of the poor patients.
+Girish Krishnamoorthy and I signed the MOU in the presence of Prof Misra in May 2015.
+This was a major step forward for AIIMS bringing in a major corporate giant with highly professional work ethic into our system driven by immense empathy for the wellbeing of the poorest of the poor patients.